 The Barnwood Builders head to Paris, Texas, to turn an 1800s cabin into a bridal suite, but they suffer a setback when most of the logs are missing tags; Mark and Teeshawn explore the Texas countryside, and the guys visit a blacksmith shop.

-The Barnwood Builders return to Paris, Texas, to build a one-of-a-kind timber frame wedding chapel; the guys get a motocross demo from a professional rider and visit a log chapel they helped build in Virginia to celebrate its anniversary.
+The Barnwood Builders return to Paris, Texas, to build a one-of-a-kind timber frame wedding chapel; the guys get a motocross demo from a professional rider; they visit a log chapel they helped build in Virginia to celebrate its anniversary.

 The crew have a million things to do on the Boneyard as they prep two cabins and complete an endless list of tasks; Sherman works with blacksmith Glen Bryant to create a branding iron, and Mark visits one of the first cabins he ever built.